LongSeanSilvr/WisconsinTwitterStream/README.md

 ### Setting up config.py
 Before running pyglit, you will need to set your preferences in config.py.
 There are three main parameters you need to set:

-  #### Credentials:
+##### Credentials:
 * Before you anything else, you will need to [register an app with Twitter](https://apps.twitter.com/app/new).
 Doing so will take you to a page listing your newly created consumer key/token and consumer secret.
 Copy and paste these into the appropriate fields of config.py.
 * Next you will need to [create an access key/token and access secret](https://dev.twitter.com/oauth/overview/application-owner-access-tokens).
 After doing so, paste these in to the appropriate fields in Config.py.

-  #### Target Location:
+##### Target Location:
+For location you have two options:
+* Specify the name of a state (e.g. `state = new york`)
+  * if a state name is specified, pyglit ignores whatever is in the `bbox` variable
+  * state names may be upper or lower case
+* Supply the coordinates for a custom bounding box (e.g. `bbox = [min_long, min_lat, max_long, max_lat]`)
+  * if you choose this option, __set `state = None`__ so that pyglit ignores the `state` variable.

+##### Tweet max:
+* set the max number of tweets you would like to collect.
+Upon hitting the limit, pyglit will clean up and exit.